cwi-dis/VR2Gather/Documentation/31-port-to-package.md

 Next you need to **copy** everything from your branch in the old VR2Gather repo that has been **added** there.
 Again, also copy the `.meta` files.

 For the **modified** files I'm not sure what you should do.

-Now you need to ensure your `.gitattributes` and `.gitignore` are up-to-date.
-Compare with the one frmo `VR2Gather`.

 Finally, you can try to open the new project in Unity.
 You need to replace your ScenarioRegistry in the LoginManager scene by the correct one.
 You also need to add all needed scenes to the build settings.
 Now you can try to run your experience.